Honors in Politics

 An invitation to complete an honors paper in Politics offers outstanding students an opportunity to work with faculty mentors to explore a political research question of the students' choosing.
 It would be misleading to suggest a specific minimum length for the paper, for the proper length is necessarily determined by the nature of the project itself.
 However, this project should be more substantial in both research effort and writing than a typical course paper.
 The purpose of the honors project is not to display prolixity but, rather, to develop and demonstrate a high level of competence in elucidating an important and interesting problem in the field of politics.
 The problem may be one that the student encountered in a previous course, perhaps the focus of a term paper, or it may be a problem unrelated to any course but one that the student has a particular interest in studying.

+Students who anticipate their eligibility to pursue Honors should take the Topics in Social Science Research course in either the fall or spring semester of their junior year to acquaint themselves with methods useful for political science research.
 After mid-semester of the spring term, the Chair will notify eligible juniors (those who have a 3.5 GPA in at least six Politics courses) that they may write an honors thesis in their senior year.
 (This eligibility, of course, is contingent on maintaining the GPA through the end of the semester.)
 By May 1, the student will have submitted a proposal, developed in consultation with a faculty advisor appropriate to the research question, to the Department for approval.
 The proposal will present the student’s research question; a brief review of the appropriate literature; a research design (including data and methodology) to answering research question; and a preliminary bibliography.
 (Students wishing to undertake the thesis in the spring term of their senior year must petition the Department for an exemption to pursue an alternate schedule.)
 If the project is approved to continue, the Chair will ask another member of the Faculty with expertise related to the topic to serve as a second reader.

 We expect the student to accomplish significant research over the summer, including development of the literature review and research design and collection of data as appropriate.